- Definition & Facts

 - staying at a healthy weight

-Making healthy choices helps the whole family and may protect your child from becoming obese or developing diabetes later in life.
+Making healthy choices helps the whole family and may protect your child from developing obesity or diabetes later in life.

 Learn more about helping your child develop healthy habits.